 Also in preparation for submitting this warrant article, meetings were held with the Arlington Building Inspector and the Arlington Fire Chief.
 Each municipality may have its own legislation.
 In every municipality the Building Inspector must inspect in relation to the state building inspections code.
 The state code, CMR 780, in turn is based on compliance with changes in national and international building codes.
 The determination of compliance with the building code includes a variety of complex and t technical factors.
-It is the local Building Inspector may interpret this complex mix of factors and the state building code in slightly different ways.
+It is the local Building Inspector's responsibility to determine that the residential unit is safely habitable.
+Each local building inspector may interpret this complex mix of factors and the state building code in slightly different ways.
 In Arlington, the Building Inspector has determined that an ADU is best inspected under the code's criteria of a two family residence.
 While this may be a more conservative interpretation than some communities.
 It is not unusual and it does reinforce the concern for the safety of Arlington residents.